learn-co-curriculum/phase-1-building-simple-liker/README.md

 ## Learning Goals

-- Set up an event listener to respond to a user action
+* Set up an event listener to respond to a user action
-- Submit a request to a mock server
+* Submit a request to a mocked-up server
-- Update the DOM based on the mock server's response
+* Update the DOM based on the mock server's response

 ## Introduction